 You can add cheese, spinach, meat, mushrooms, or some fruit or marmalade.
 Take the other half and roll it as the first one.
 Use the second rolled circle to cover the filling.
 Bake as usual and enjoy your new and enriched crescents in the form of a pie.

 Not only are they nutritious, but seeds are also a great flavor enhancer.
 They work on everything and are genuinely one of the most versatile ingredients you can use to add flavor and texture.

 Roll out the Pillsbury crescent rolls and cut them into stripes.
 Sprinkle whatever seeds you like over them and braid them, turning them into a rustic snack.
 The seeds will stick to the rolls or braids, giving you a deliciously crisp taste.

 Make Cream Buns

-Cream buns are some of the most delicious dessert snacks, and made with Pillsbury crescent rolls dough, they climb easily to the top.
+Cream buns are some of the most delicious dessert snacks, and made with crescent roll dough, they climb easily to the top.
 All you need is some chocolate cream, and you are ready to turn your kitchen into a dessert bakery.

-Smear each of the Pillsbury crescent roll triangles with a thick layer of cream and make a small bun with it.
+Smear each of the triangles with a thick layer of cream and make a small bun with it.
 The buns will look similar to dumplings.

 Another way to make the Pillsbury cream buns is to make the buns first and inject the cream inside with a syringe.
 You don’t need a needle or anything, just a regular syringe filled with chocolate cream.